SpringOx/ANTracker/README.md

 ANTracker
 =========

-A statistical framework for multi-platform support, to support UMeng statistics and Baidu statistics, and more.
+A statistical framework for multi-platform support, to support UMAnalytics and BaiduMobStatistics, and more.